 Homemade Fortune Cookies - Chinese Fortune Cookies

 This week I am going to be making 'take out recipes made at home'.
 This is a very interesting theme and I started making the list.
-Until the last day I was redoing my lists and still could not decide on what I wanted to make until I decided to make this Homemade Fortune Cookies.
+Until the last day, I was redoing my lists and still could not decide on what I wanted to make until I decided to make this Homemade Fortune Cookies.

 Apart from blogging, things have been pretty crazy.
 This is the time when both my boy's activities are at a peak and I am running around like a crazy woman.
 I am sleep deprived and really longing for a restful night of sleep.
-Guess that has to wait for yet another 2 weeks as things don't seem to improving for a while.

-When I think of take-out, the first thing that comes to my mind is Chinese food.
-Chinese food is something we often order as a take out.
-We would usually be picking up some spring rolls, Vegetable lo mein and Fried rice.
-One of the things that we often fight for from the Chinese take out are these fortune cookies.
+We would usually be picking up some spring rolls, Vegetable lo mein, and Fried rice.
+One of the things that we often fight for from Chinese takeout is these fortune cookies.

 The other thing is the thickness of the cookies when spreading out the batter.
-The batter has to be evenly spread as otherwise it would brown up fast wherever they are thin and still be under-cooked elsewhere.
+The batter has to be evenly spread as otherwise, it would brown up fast wherever they are thin and still be undercooked elsewhere.

 It took me a few attempts before I was able to understand the right spreading technique.
 I made only 2 cookies at a time as that gave me enough time to shape them.
 It would be really helpful to have an extra set of hands when baking these cookies.